 Skip to content

-GPG Keys for Repository Metadata Signing
+PackageCloud Repository Metadata Signing Keys

 Packagecloud, the application that powers packages.gitlab.com, supports two different types of GPG signatures: packages and repository metadata.